WHAT IS BILIBILI?

 KFC’s official Bilibili account posted 28 short videos, averaging less than 5,000 views and 18,000 followers.

 In the search for KFC in Bilibili, the first volume is an influencer who published “why is KFC in the United States and the original KFC so different?”
 The influencer, who comes from the United States, used the video to record his search for KFC in the United States.
 He discovered that a Net Red Shop fried chicken restaurant sold a fried chicken burger that looked more like the official KFC poster.
-The video quickly attracted people’s attention, so far it has reached 7128,000 views.
+The video quickly attracted people’s attention, and so far it has reached 7128,000 views.

 Such a choice of special and new content is difficult to see on KFC’s official Bilibili account and since April the interactive “king of k-broadcasting” campaign launched by KFC on the official Bilibili account has received no more than 300 hits.